Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

+\begin{remark} Recall that a positively homogeneous functional $\rho:L^\infty\to\R$ is convex if, and only if, it is subadditive.
+Similarly, a cone is convex if, and only if, it is closed under addition. \end{remark}

-We start our study of comonotonic risk measures by recalling the notion of comonotonicity.
+We conclude this introductory section by recalling the notion of comonotonicity.
 The terminology was introduced in Schmeidler~(1986) and the characterization in terms of a common risk driver can be found in Denneberg~(1994).
 We refer to the introduction for a financial interpretation in the context of capital adequacy.

 \begin{definition} We say that $X,Y\in L^\infty$ are {\em comonotone} whenever there is a $\probp\otimes\probp$-null set $N\subset\cF\otimes\cF$ such that

 This is equivalent to the existence of $Z\in L^\infty$ and of two increasing functions $f,g:\R\to\R$ satisfying